That is too flat.

 Why it still matters

 The Talmud still matters because it preserves the method by which rabbinic Judaism thinks.
-Even Jews who do not study it daily live in traditions that were shaped by its categories, assumptions, and debates.
+Even Jews who do not study it daily live in traditions that were shaped by its categories, assumptions, and debates inside the wider Oral Law.

 It also matters because it resists the fantasy that serious tradition arrives without friction.
 The Talmud keeps disagreement in view.
 It shows what it looks like when a community treats argument as part of faithfulness rather than as proof of collapse.